AlonAzrael/keras-aquarium/README.md

-## keras-aquarium is a small collection of some useful models powered by keras
+## keras-aquarium is a small collection of models powered by keras

 In this repository, following models are included: